937th Training Group: Activation of the 937th Troop Carrier Group

 As a result, the 937th Troop Carrier Group was established at Tinker Air Force Base, Oklahoma on 17 January 1963 as the headquarters for the 305th Troop Carrier Squadron, which had been stationed there since November 1957.
-Along with group headquarters, a Combat Support Squadron, Materiel Squadron and a Tactical Infirmary were organized to support the 305th.
+Along with group headquarters, a combat support squadron, materiel squadron and a tactical infirmary were organized to support the 305th.
 The group was equipped with Douglas C-124 Globemaster IIs for Tactical Air Command airlift operations.

 The group was one of three C-124 groups assigned to the 442d Troop Carrier Wing in 1963, the others being the 935th and 936th Troop Carrier Groups at Richards-Gebaur Air Force Base, Missouri.

 The group flew overseas missions, particularly to the Far East and Southeast Asia during the Vietnam War.
 In 1972 the group was inactivated as part of the retirement of the Globemaster II, being one of the last USAF units to fly the C-124.
 Its place at Tinker was taken by the 507th Tactical Fighter Group. flying Republic F-105 Thunderchiefs, and many members of the 937th transitioned to the new group.

 Medical training

 In 2011, USAF training activities at Fort Sam Houston were transferred from the 82d Training Wing to the 37th Training Wing.
 The group was redesignated the 937th Training Group and replaced the 882d Training Group there.
-The 937th Training Group is the only medical training group in the Air Force.
-It conducts basic and advanced medical courses, and graduates nearly 6,000 students a year.
+The 937th Training Group was the only medical training group in the Air Force.
+It conducted basic and advanced medical courses, and graduated nearly 6,000 students a year.
+The group was inactivated in 2016 and replaced by the 59th Training Group under the 59th Medical Wing.
+The group was again activated in April 2025, resuming its training duties.